Doctoral Program Financial Information

 PhD students interested in applying for federal student loans should complete the Free Application for Federal Student Aid (FAFSA) for the appropriate academic year.
 For more information, contact firstname.lastname@example.org.

 Insurance and Health-Related Subsidies

 All full-time students on the Danforth Campus are charged a mandatory health fee that gives them access to Habif Health and Wellness Center.
-In addition, they must either enroll in the student health insurance plan or present proof of comparable coverage.
+In addition, they are enrolled in the student health insurance plan, or they may present proof of comparable coverage to opt out.
 International students are not allowed to waive health insurance.
 Both the health fee and the health insurance premium are subject to annual change.
-McKelvey covers the cost of the health fee as well as the health insurance and 90% of the optional dental insurance through an enhancement added to the student's monthly stipend.
-Students are then responsible for paying the balance for the cost of these items as they appear on the student's billing.
+Effective as of August 1, 2023, McKelvey covers the cost of the health fee as well as the health insurance and 90% of the optional dental insurance.
+Students are then responsible for paying the balance for the cost of these items as they appear on the student's bill.
 Students receiving special fellowship support may have different arrangements for covering their health fees and insurance.
 Please consult the program information for specific questions.